gssrenathkumar/Blind_Navigation_System/README.md

 <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/>
   <a href="https://opencv.org/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/opencv/opencv-icon.svg" alt="opencv" width="40" height="40"/>

+File configurations:
+    main.py --> This is the Main python file which runs all the other apps in order navigation_direction.py --> This file helps us to get the live current location and able to get direction towards the destination object_distance_detector.py --> This file helps us to get the distance of the human and objects from the camera tkinter_application.py --> This is the gui for this application

  Features of this application:
     <p>A Blind Navigation System documentation typically includes the following information: